 I’m sitting in the departure lounge of the charming Skukuza (skuw-KEW-zah) airport terminal, waiting with Marg, Holly, and Laura for the charter flight that will take us farther south in South Africa to another lodge where we will spend four nights.

 We said our goodbyes to Matt and Richard, gave them hugs, and now we wait.
 It’s a darned good time to reminisce about Kirkman’s Kamp, as I sip a cold Coke Zero and watch a little boy run back and forth as if he never had the freedom to run before.

 Bird mobiles fly above me as I remember the many leopard sightings in an area of Africa known for its many leopards.

 The leopards rank number one for Kirkman’s Kamp, certainly.
-But a close second are the elephants, particularly the teenaged bull that chased us into our bungalows and threw gravel at Marg as she photographed it threw the open door.
+But a close second are the elephants, particularly the teen-aged bull that chased us into our bungalows and threw gravel at Marg as she photographed it through the open door.

 Then it walked away with a saucy look.

 As the sun set one night, we dropped into the Sand River flood plain and inadvertently came between a very young elephant and its mother.
 Our first indication of trouble was a loud trumpeting—not from the mother, but from the baby!
 Trumpeting the whole distance of sixty feet or so, it ran from the reeds along the river towards us.

 Just before it arrived, Matt moved the safari vehicle forward slowly, and the baby ellie stopped at the road and trumpeting, stomping its feet in the dust as if to say, “And don’t ever come back.”

 It’s so hard to keep from laughing at the baby.
 We drove on and could still hear it trumpeting.